-Excited, but a bit nervous to be visiting Chiang Mai, I arrived to the city with high expectations.
+Excited, but a bit nervous to be visiting Chiang Mai, I arrived in the city with high expectations.
 When you visit a place that so many people have raved about, how can you not have your hopes up?
 Was I going to be disappointed?
-See, when I arrived to Bangkok I was pleasantly surprised.
+See, when I arrived in Bangkok I was pleasantly surprised.
 Quite frankly, I had heard many horror stories about the vast and sprawling capital of Thailand that there was no way I couldn’t be impressed.
 But Chiang Mai?
 In my experience whenever Thailand gets brought up in conversation, the first thing someone says is “Are you planning on visiting Chiang Mai?”
 And then they proceed to rave about how awesome the city is.
 Would I be just as enthusiastic about Chiang Mai as the people I encounter are?
-How do I experience Chiang Mai like they did?
+There was only one question tumbling around in my head… how do I experience Chiang Mai as the people who loved it did?

-So to visit Chiang Mai and get the most out of your stay?
+So how do you visit Chiang Mai and get the most out of your stay?
 Follow these three steps to ensure that you too have the ultimate Chiang Mai experience.

 The best way to meet locals and to support the community is to book local experiences.
 Book through your hotel, or better yet ask around!
 If you stop in a restaurant or grocery store – just ask what and whom they would recommend.